BitGuildPlatform/Documentation/README.md

 ### 1. Placing your game on the portal

-We need developers to provide us the url of the game to be used from within BGP.
-For this url we require developers to not reference any of their own login, signup, or landing pages.
-You can test it via the sandbox url: https://bitguild.com/sandbox?url=GAME_PAGE_URL
+We need developers to provide us the url of the game to be used from within the BitGuild Portal (BGP).
+On the page at this url we require developers to not include any of their own login, signup, or landing pages - assume the user is already connected via web3 bridge like MetaMask.
+You can test the placement via the sandbox url: https://bitguild.com/sandbox?url=GAME_PAGE_URL

 ### 2. Required game smart contract changes

-Our sole requirement is that everywhere partners accept ETH for in-game sales, they must also accept PLAT (BitGuild token).
-To determine the current PLAT/ETH market exchange rate you can use our [recommended price oracle smart contract](https://etherscan.io/address/0x2339a01f8424d116ff7cf0869c9c37b769ed274f) (so you can adjust your prices) or you can [deploy your own version](https://github.com/BitGuildPlatform/SampleIntegration/tree/master/contracts).
+Our key requirement is that wherever partners accept ETH for in-game purchases, they must also accept PLAT (BitGuild token).
+To determine the current PLAT/ETH market exchange rate (so you can convert your ETH prices to PLAT) you can use our [recommended price oracle smart contract](https://etherscan.io/address/0x2339a01f8424d116ff7cf0869c9c37b769ed274f) or you can [deploy your own version](https://github.com/BitGuildPlatform/SampleIntegration/tree/master/contracts).

-For the details on how to accept tokens as payment methods, see the *approveAndCall* method on BitGuild token.
-The idea is that
+For the details on how to accept tokens as payment methods, see *approveAndCall* method on BitGuild token.
+The idea is that:
-* Instead of calling your smart contract directly, you call BitGuild’s token smart contract with approveAndCall, passing your smart contract address and additional call parameters (of your smart contract) to this method.
+* Instead of calling your smart contract directly with eth as a payment, you call BitGuild’s token smart contract with approveAndCall, passing your smart contract address, price and additional data parameter (to be passed to your smart contract) to this method.
-* approveAndCall on our token smart contract will call receiveApproval on your smart contract with this additional data so you can process the payment.
+* approveAndCall on our token smart contract will call receiveApproval on your smart contract so you can process the payment.
-* Also make sure to have a withdrawToken method on your smart contract so you have a way to retrieve those tokens.
+* Make sure to have a withdrawToken method on your smart contract so you have a way to retrieve those tokens.

 **Smart contract code example:**
 ```